proskehy/flux-webhook-receiver/README.md

-A tool to receive webhooks regarding Git/image changes and send a notification to [Weave flux](https://github.com/weaveworks/flux).
+A tool to receive webhooks regarding Git/Docker image changes and send a notification to [Weave flux](https://github.com/weaveworks/flux).

+# Supported services

-It lets you setup webhooks from GitHub, GitLab, Bitbucket and Bitbucket Server.
+`flux-webhook-receiver` lets you setup Git repository webhooks from
+ * GitHub,
+ * GitLab,
+ * Bitbucket,
+ * Bitbucket Server
+and Docker image webhooks from
+ * DockerHub and
+ * Nexus.

 For the services which allow it, you can configure a secret to verify the incoming payload.
-You can also set the branch that you want to receive events from.
+You can also set the Git branch that you want to receive events from.

-The image change webhook currently only supports DockerHub webhooks.

 # Setup